Funding projects that help conserve birds

 Birds Canada provides one-year grants for projects that increase the understanding, appreciation, and conservation of birds in Canada.
 The Birds Canada Community Grant is funded with revenue generated by participants of the Birds Canada Birdathon.

-The application window will open in mid-October.
-Applications must be submitted online by 15 November 2024 at 5:00 PM Pacific Time.
+Applications are accepted in September for projects taking place the following calendar year.
+Applications must be submitted online by September 29th at 5:00 PM Pacific Time.
 Applications may be submitted in English or French.
-Please ensure you review all of the information below before submitting an application, especially the eligibility criteria listed in the Applicant Guide.
+Please ensure you review all of the information below before submitting an application, especially the eligibility criteria listed in the Applicant Guide, as changes may have been made since the last granting cycle.

 Great Blue Heron photo: Deborah MacEwan